mxro/maxrohde-web/content/posts/2018/2018-10-12-a-discussion-of-professional-ambition/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'A Discussion of Professional Ambition'
+date: '2018-10-12'
 categories:
-- economy
+  - 'economy'
-- psychology
+  - 'psychology'
-- society
+  - 'society'
-coverImage: rubens_peter_paul_-_the_fall_of_icarus.jpg
-date: "2018-10-12"
 tags:
-- happinnes
+  - 'happinnes'
-- life
+  - 'life'
-- stress
+  - 'stress'
-- work
+  - 'work'
-title: A Discussion of Professional Ambition
+coverImage: 'rubens_peter_paul_-_the_fall_of_icarus.jpg'
 ---

 In our modern world, our basic material needs are often met easily.
 Especially for those which were fortunate enough to obtain a good education.
 It thus puzzles me why people are often so ambitious in their work.